axelilali/kima/README.md

-# VitePress
+# Kima
-A dead simple WordPress started theme using ViteJS for HMR and Hot Reload and Twig for template rendering.
+A dead simple WordPress starter that uses using ViteJS and Twig.

 ## How to use
  1. Go into the project and run `composer install` and `yarn install` to install dependencies.